Rüdiger Fahlenbrach

 Rüdiger Fahlenbrach (born 1974 in Essen, West Germany) is a German economist specialised in finance.
 He is a professor of finance at EPFL (École Polytechnique Fédérale de Lausanne) and holds the Swiss Finance Institute Senior Research Chair.
+He is currently the director of the College of Management of Technology.

 Career

 From 1995 to 1999, Fahlenbrach studied business administration at the University of Mannheim in Germany and at the ESSEC Business School in France.
 He then pursued a PhD in finance with Andrew Metrick at the Wharton School of the University of Pennsylvania.
 In 2004, he graduated with a PhD thesis "Essays in Corporate Governance".
 Afterwards he joined the Fisher College of Business at the Ohio State University as an assistant professor of finance to work on ownership structures of large public corporations for corporate policies and performance.
 In 2009 he moved to the Swiss Finance Institute at EPFL where he currently is full professor and holds a Swiss Finance Institute Senior Research Chair.

 He has held visiting professorships, at Vienna University of Economics and Business, European School of Management and Technology (ESMT) in Berlin, University of New South Wales, Paris Dauphine University, and Halle Institute for Economic Research.